Khan/engblog/src/posts/dyslexic-friendly-fonts.md

 title: "Dyslexic Friendly Font - Khan Academy's New Accessibility Feature"
-published_on: December 15, 2018
+published_on: November 15, 2018
 author: Dasani Madipalli
 team: Web Frontend
 ...

-Khan Academy's mission is to bring free world class education for anyone, anywhere.
+Khan Academy's mission is to provide a free, world-class education for anyone, anywhere.
 This includes making our written content accessible for everyone.
-In order to make our content more accessible to our dyslexic users, we added a new [accessibility user setting](https://www.khanacademy.org/settings/account) to change the websites font more dyslexic friendly!
-This change will allow users to change the website's font from Lato, our standard body text font, to [OpenDyslexic](https://www.opendyslexic.org).
+In order to make our content more accessible to our dyslexic users, we added a new [accessibility user setting](https://www.khanacademy.org/settings/account) to make the website’s font more dyslexic-friendly!
+This change will allow users to change the website’s font from Lato, our standard body text font, to [OpenDyslexic](https://www.opendyslexic.org).

 This setting is currently only available in the English and Spanish versions of the site.
-Additionally the font will not override reading passages in the test prep sections as the font there is attempting to mimic actual test prep environments.
-The font will also not override fonts used for mathematical equations since they have special characters that might not be present.
+Additionally, the font will not override the one used in reading passages in the test preparation sections as the font there is attempting to mimic actual test prep environments.
+Finally, the font will also not override those used for mathematical equations since they have special characters that might not be present in OpenDyslexic.

-If it sounds like something that may help you or someone you know digest Khan Academy’s written content better, here’s how you can access it:
+If this sounds like something that may help you or someone you know to digest Khan Academy’s written content better, here’s how you can access it:

 ### Enabling the Setting